Documentation

 Agent name shows as "unknown" in activity

 Transactions logged before you set an agent name won't have one.
-New transactions will use the name from your config.
-To update it: edit ~/.troxy/config.json and restart the service.
+New ones use the name from your config.
+Edit ~/.troxy/config.json and restart the service.

 "No MCP clients detected" during init